practical-nlp/practical-nlp-code/README.md

 Found a Bug?

-If the bug is in book text, please eneter a errata here:
+If the bug is in book text, please enter a errata here:
 [https://www.oreilly.com/catalog/errata.csp?isbn=0636920262329](https://www.oreilly.com/catalog/errata.csp?isbn=0636920262329)

 If the bug is in the codebase: